 After you are done creating an account, click the blue button that says Start now.

-You will then be asked to choose your main advertising goal.
-Instead, at the bottom of the screen click on the blue words, Switch to Expert Mode.
+Next, at the bottom of the screen click on the blue words, Switch to Expert Mode.
 We switch to expert mode because if not you will create your ad campaign in Google Ads Express.
 Google Ads Express does not give you full control over your ads and can negatively impact the effectiveness of your ads.

 Lastly, you will need to fill out the information about your dog training business.
 This includes billing country, time zone, and currency.
 Once you are done click Submit.

 A landing page is a webpage your clicks will land on when they click on your ads.
 The landing page should also be about the specific topic the user searched for.
 For example, if the user searched for “dog training-private lessons” then the page they land on after clicking on your ad should be dedicated to information about private lessons.
 It can include information about pricing, locations if you travel, and the training packages you offer.

 On your landing page, you should include a call to action.
 This is where you make an exchange with your visitors for their contact information.
 You can offer them money off their first session or even the opportunity to download a free e-book in exchange for their contact information.
 This will generate high intent leads of customers that are truly interested in your services.